Shazwazza/Articulate/docker/README.md

 - Display name: `Jane Doe`

 Use this account to sign in to either backoffice URL above.
 These are public, local-development defaults.
-Do not reuse them in a deployed site.
+A deployed site needs different credentials.
 Override the unattended user with `UMBRACO_USER_NAME`, `UMBRACO_USER_EMAIL`, and `UMBRACO_USER_PASSWORD`.

 ## Trust Caddy's local CA once per machine